Simulation-Software-Engineering/Lecture-Material/virtualization-and-containers/overview.md

     - Shared clipboard
     - In general: *Better integration* into host system
 - Create a shared drive to exchange data instead of copy and pasting file content.
+    - In case one cannot access it `sudo usermod -aG vboxsf $(whoami)`
+    - You need to logout and in again afterwards for usergroups to be recognized
 - Creating a new virtual machine
     - Click on `new`
     - I use `expert mode` to set disk location, size and memory.
 Note, that one can change that also later on.